nobodyhub/data-layer/README.md

 1. Dynamic schema: give a high-level freedom to manage the schema programatically
 1. Human-readable schema in JSON: easy for error checking
 1. No need to declare IDs: ID fields does not have much benefits in de/serialize but introduce cost in versionning.

+## Hints
+1. The entity should be defined according to the business requirement.